The short answer

 How much do Lidl balcony solar kits cost in Germany?

-Can I buy a Lidl kit in Germany and use it here?
+Can I buy a Lidl balcony solar kit in Germany and use it in the UK?

-When will Lidl plug-in solar launch in the UK?
+When will Lidl plug-in solar panels launch in the UK?

 Are Lidl's Parkside solar kits any good?